 The Schetters met with Dr. Rost and toured the Level IIIb NICU.
 “We were really relieved to find out that one of the better NICUs in the state was so close to where we live,” Tiffany says.
 “We felt very comfortable knowing we would deliver the babies there.”

-A Level IIIb designation, which is one of the highest in Maryland, means Shady Grove Adventist Hospital’s NICU provides advanced care for newborns with severe or complex illness, including extreme prematurity.
+A Level IIIb designation, which is one of the highest in Maryland, means Adventist HealthCare Shady Grove Medical Center’s NICU provides advanced care for newborns with severe or complex illness, including extreme prematurity.